yssolk9102/kwk-virtual-curriculum-4/web-app/projects/mini-2/index.md

 ## Iteration 4 - Implement JS

-Now that you have a plan, write the code to power this functionality
+Now that you have a plan, write the code to power this functionality in the `script.js` file!
 <br>
 <br>